 Information about being a

-There are two vacancies for councillors on Tur Langton Parish Council
+There is a vacancy for one councillor on Tur Langton Parish Council

 Would you like to make a difference and be involved in your community?
 Why not consider becoming a Parish Councillor?